 There are currently no digital-specific competition laws in the US.
-Two pieces of pending legislation may change that: the American Innovation and Choice Online Act and the Open App Markets Act.
-Both bills target so called "self-preferencing" by large digital platforms.
-As of November 2022, neither bill has passed.
+Two pieces of pending legislation could change that: the American Innovation and Choice Online Act and the Open App Markets Act.
+Both bills target so-called "self-preferencing" by large digital platforms.
+As of January 2024, neither bill has passed.
 Overall, passage seems unlikely at this stage, but cannot be ruled out.

-Authored by Bruce Hoffman, Brian Byrne, Elaine Ewing, George Cary and Michael Goldenberg
+Authored by Bruce Hoffman, Brian Byrne, Elaine Ewing, George Cary, Molly Ma and Alexi T. Stocker